ece362-purdue/proton-labs/lab2-interrupts/README.md

 4. What pair of registers is associated with the compare value of the timer?
 5. When does the interrupt occur in terms of these two pairs of registers?
 6. How do you properly change the compare value of the timer?
 7. Look at section 8.5.1 to understand how "Tick Generation" can be used to synchronize timers to real time.
-What should the cycle count be for the timer to generate an interrupt **every second**?
+What should the cycle count be for the timer to generate an interrupt every microsecond?

 [Chapter 6.5.3: DORMANT State](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A488%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C223.738%2Cnull%5D)